jflamy/owlcms4/docs/LocalLinuxMacSetup.md

 - `jre`  contains the Java Runtime Environment

-- the file ending in `.jar` is the OWLCMS4 application in executable format
+- the file ending in `.jar` is the OWLCMS application in executable format

 - the `owlcms.l4j.ini` file is used to override application settings (for example, to force the display language) or technical settings